AbrahamEP/PokemonApp/README.md

 # Pokemon App

-App that displays a list of pokemon from pokeapi.co
+App that displays a list of pokemon from pokeapi.co.

+The app loads the pokemon from pokeapi.co and saves them to local storage whilst user scrolls.
+If there's no internet connection the app displays only the saved pokemon from local storage.

 ## Getting Started